 Signing up for Pilates instruction is the first step towards a healthier you.
-At Sheppard Method Pilates, in West Los Angeles, we want to support you every step of the way.
+At Sheppard Method Pilates, in Westwood, we want to support you every step of the way.
 We know you have questions about private instruction vs. group classes- Which is why we’ve created this easy guide to help you compare the benefits of each option and decide which is right for you.

 First, let’s take a look at the benefits of each option: Group Pilates vs. Private Instruction